 Gatehouse prides itself on the quality of our pastoral care.
 We aim to foster in each child a sense of their own self-worth as well as a responsibility for themselves and for others.

 Children spend significant time with their form teachers to ensure that their well-being is monitored alongside their academic progress.
-Children can discuss their feelings with all teachers as well as our trained pastoral care staff thus ensuring that their concerns are addressed appropriately and promptly.
+Children can discuss their feelings with all teachers as well as with the Head of Pastoral Care thus ensuring that their concerns are addressed appropriately and promptly.

 Relationships between staff and pupils, and between pupils, are excellent and mutually supportive.
 This generates a strong sense of loyalty to the school in pupils of all ages.
 Pupils develop outstanding self-esteem as they grow in understanding of their developing ability to shape the society in which they live and work in line with the school’s aims.
 These skills are demonstrated in our whole-school assemblies and House system.